MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -MessageRateSource
-!!!
-Exchange Server 2010

-The MessageRateSource parameter specifies how the message submission rate is calculated.
-It can have one of the following values:

-- None The message submission rate isn't calculated.

-- User The message submission rate is calculated for sending users (specified with the MAIL FROM SMTP command).

-- IPAddress The message submission rate is calculated for sending hosts.

-- All The message submission rate is calculated for both sending users and sending hosts.

-!!!
-Exchange Server 2013

-The MessageRateSource parameter specifies how the message submission rate is calculated.
-It can have one of the following values:

-- None: The message submission rate isn't calculated.

-- User: The message submission rate is calculated for sending users (specified with the MAIL FROM SMTP command).

-- IPAddress: The message submission rate is calculated for sending hosts.

-- All: The message submission rate is calculated for both sending users and sending hosts.

-!!!
-Exchange Server 2016

 The MessageRateSource parameter specifies how the message submission rate is calculated.
 Valid values are:

 - None: The message submission rate isn't calculated.